Where to Stay in Lisbon, Portugal: Traveler’s Guide to the City of Seven Hills

 The ultimate best area to stay in Lisbon Portugal

 In this guide, we’ll cover best neighborhoods in Lisbon, with our unique take on different activities to enjoy throughout the city.
 As it turns out, the answer to the question of where to stay in Lisbon Portugal depends on what you’re hoping to get from your trip.
 Let’s take a closer look!

-There are a few reasons why many visitors find that Cais do Sodre is the best neighborhood to stay in Lisbon.
 This trendy area is within easy reach of cool vintage shops, beautiful art galleries, wonderful cafes, and marvelous riverfront venues.
 If you’re planning a visit to LUX Fragil, which holds claim to fame as one of Lisbon’s biggest (and best) nightclubs, you’ll appreciate Cais do Sodre for its close proximity and affordable, friendly hotels.